 to alleviate or avoid exceeding pre- and post-contingency equipment ratings;

-to alleviate or avoid exceeding pre-contingency voltage collapse, or a steady-state instability; or
+to alleviate or avoid exceeding pre-contingency voltage collapse;

-to alleviate or avoid exceeding an interconnection reliability operating limit (IROL) or bulk power system (BPS) limit.
+to alleviate or avoid exceeding an IROL; or

+if specified by special operating practices for unique circumstances.

-Boundary conditions – Note that when a transfer is near its limit, both the limit and its associated boundary conditions (e.g. minimum voltage at Longwood, Bruce, etc.) are equally important considerations.
-As a transfer departs from its limit, boundary conditions become less important, and it may not be necessary to shed load to address a boundary condition exceedance.
-Discretion to avoid shedding load for a boundary condition exceedance is documented in operating instructions.
+Operation outside of known and secure states – Note that when a transfer is near its SOL, both the SOL and its associated boundary conditions (e.g. minimum voltages, flows on other IESO-controlled grid interfaces, or interchange with a neighbouring electricity system etc.) are equally important considerations.
+When a boundary condition is not satisfied, the security of the IESO-controlled grid is no longer in a known and secure state.
+In the case of IROLs, this implies an unknown risk of system instability, cascading or uncontrolled separation, and consistent with the NERC “Reliability Guideline on Methods for Establishing IROLs”, must be managed back to a known secure state within 30 minutes (which may require shedding non-dispatchable load).

 Selecting which load to shed – When an emergency operating state has been declared and reduction in demand is required to safeguard the reliability of the IESO-controlled grid, the IESO shall direct manual load shedding to reduce demand on the following basis: